 Get to know your competition

-Competitor research is a valuable method in gathering valuable insight or even adopting new strategies and ideas.
+Competitor research is a valuable method for gathering valuable insight or even adopting new strategies and ideas.
 Benchmarking your results against rival companies or bigger dogs in the industry will let you spot opportunities and eliminate bad practices in your existing strategy.

 Companies put money where their future ambitions and goals are.
 Identifying those will give you much-needed information.
-Observe what platform is most commonly used by your competitor.
-What kind of content they are posting and how frequently.
+Observe what platform is most commonly used by your competitor, what kind of content they are posting, and how frequently.
 Are they catering to a younger audience?
 Is it oriented towards a more male or female audience?